jierdin/sprout/operating-agreement.md

 ###### Section 6.01 - Limitation of Liability:

 Except as otherwise provided in this Agreement or the Act, the debts, obligations and liabilities of the Company or a Series, whether arising in contract, torts or otherwise, shall be solely the debts, obligations and liabilities of the Company or such Series, as the case may be, and no Member or Manager shall be obligated personally for any such debt, obligation or liability of the Company or such Series solely by reason of being a Member or Manager.
-Each Member shall nevertheless be liable for its obligations to make Capital Contributions pursuant to Sections 8.01 and 8.02.

 ###### Section 6.02 - List of Members:

-Upon the written request of any Member associated with a Series for any purpose reasonably related to such Member’s interest in the Company with respect to such Series, the Members associated with such Series shall provide to such Member a list showing the names, addresses and Membership Interests of all Members associated with such Series.
+Upon the emailed request of any Member associated with a Series for any purpose reasonably related to such Member’s interest in the Company with respect to such Series, the Members associated with such Series shall provide to such Member a list showing the names, addresses and Membership Interests of all Members associated with such Series.

 ###### Section 6.03 - Company Books:

 The Managers associated with a Series shall maintain and preserve, during the existence of such Series, the accounts, books and other relevant Series documents described in Section 9.10.
 Notwithstanding anything in this Agreement to the contrary, separate and distinct records shall be maintained for each and every Series, and the assets associated with each Series shall be held and accounted for separately from the other assets of the Company or of any other Series.
-Upon reasonable written request, each Member associated with a Series shall have the right, at a time during ordinary business hours, as reasonably determined by the Managers associated with such Series, to inspect and copy, at the requesting Member’s expense, the books and records of such Series for any purpose reasonably related to such Member’s interest with respect to such Series.
+Upon reasonable emailed request, each Member associated with a Series shall have the right, at a time during ordinary business hours, as reasonably determined by the Managers associated with such Series, to inspect and copy, at the requesting Member’s expense, the books and records of such Series for any purpose reasonably related to such Member’s interest with respect to such Series.

 ###### Section 6.04 - Priority and Return of Capital: